 Based on our findings, we might want you to visit other doctors.
 These may include a heart doctor or cardiologist if you have a history of heart problems, have high blood pressure or diabetes, or if you smoke heavily or are out of shape.

-If you are relatively healthy and we do not identify any risk factors, your assessment will most likely be very straightforward requiring very few tests.
+If you are relatively healthy and do not identify any risk factors, your assessment will likely be very straightforward, requiring very few tests.
 However, if your medical history is more complicated, we may need to order additional tests.